finos/legend-engine/docs/deltaLake/README.md

 ___

-With origins in academia and the open-source community, Databricks was founded in 2013 by the original creators of Apache Spark™, Delta Lake and MLflow.
-Built on a modern [Lakehouse](https://databricks.com/product/data-lakehouse) architecture in the cloud, Databricks combines the best of data warehouses and data lakes to offer an open and unified platform for data and AI.

-By integrating the Legend Framework into a Lakehouse architecture, Databricks and FINOS bring the best of open data standard and open source technologies together into one platform, improving data exchange across the financial services industry, supporting key organizations in their digital transformation and finally unifying business and technologies after decades of organizational struggles.
+Part of the Linux foundation, [Delta Lake](https://delta.io/) is an open source storage layer that brings reliability to data lakes.
+Delta Lake provides ACID transactions, scalable metadata handling, and unifies streaming and batch data processing.
+Running on top of your existing data lake and fully compatible with the Apache Spark APIs, Delta brings the best of both data warehousing and data lakes functionalities into one unified platform.

 ### Usage

-We start by creating a new database source of type `DeltaLake`, providing both a Datasource specification and authentication.
+Create a new database source of type `DeltaLake`, providing both a Datasource specification and authentication.
 For JDBC connection details, please refer to your databricks environment and create a personal access token as per below screenshot.

 ![endpoint](images/endpoint_jdbc.png)